 We’ve had the great opportunity to sit down with Jamie Cullum in St. Moritz, right before his FREE show on Muottas Muragl as part of this year’s Festival da Jazz.
 If you want to know who the British Jazz singer could see covering one of his songs, keep reading.
 For some of you, the answer might be quite surprising.

 This year Festival da Jazz brought one of the really big ones up to this incredible mountain stage.
 Just a few minutes before Jamie Cullum took the stage, we got to sit with him and ask a few questions… A big thank you to Newly Swissed and Festival da Jazz for making this happen!
-A bit later you’ll find a blog post about the Festival on Newly Swissed.
-Will add the Link later.
+You can also also find a blog post about the Festival on Newly Swissed.

 Interview with Jamie Cullum in St. Moritz